-Swing Trade Ideas for your consideration and watchlist: No Trade Ideas for Wednesday.
+Swing Trade Ideas for your consideration and watchlist: TEVA, PSTG, JETS, LEVI, QID, RIOT, GLW.
+Rick is out but the RWO Room is open.
+You can find Rick's review of tickers on his YouTube Channel here.
 Trade your plan, take profits along the way, and smart.
 Also, remember to check for impending earnings reports.
 Finally, remember that any tickers we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.